 - Continue to encourage active sports, recreation and children's play, through the provision of sports fields, horse eventing course and ancillary facilities that support play spaces.
-Maintain the amenity landscape; and - Maintain recreational walking and cycling connections.
+Maintain the amenity landscape. - 2.
+Maintain recreational walking and cycling connections.

-- The use of a reserve for any commercial or private temporary event (including a wedding ceremony) requiring temporary exclusive use of a reserve or part of a reserve subject to compliance with the Waitomo District Plan Temporary Activities Chapter; - Horse recreation activities; - Pastoral grazing; and - Active and passive recreation including horse eventing.
+- The use of a reserve for any commercial or private temporary event (including a wedding ceremony) requiring temporary exclusive use of a reserve or part of a reserve subject to compliance with the Waitomo District Plan Temporary Activities Chapter. - Horse recreation activities. - Pastoral grazing. - Active and passive recreation including horse eventing

-22 The site(s) is in the Conservation Zone of the Operative Waitomo District Plan (2009).
+Note: The allowed activities do not require further assessment against the Activity Categories (Part Two) of this Reserve Management Plan.
+The site(s) is in the Conservation Zone of the Operative Waitomo District Plan (2009).
 Please note, that the Operative District Plan rules will remain in effect until such time as the Proposed Waitomo District Plan becomes operative.